Combat Roles

 • Dynamic difficulty by adjusting how many attackers are allowed

-This system can be used independently of the other plugin systems.
+This system can be used independently from the other plugin systems.

 Core Concepts